-INSTRUCTIONS FOR SAFE HANDLING: Keep containers dry and tightly closed to avoid moisture absorption and contamination.
+INSTRUCTIONS FOR SAFE HANDLING : Keep containers dry and tightly closed to avoid moisture absorption and contamination.
 Prepare the working solution as given on the label(s) and/or the user instructions.
+Do not breathe vapours or spray mist.
 Ensure all equipment is electrically grounded before beginning transfer operations.
+Do not use sparking tools.
 Do not get in eyes, on skin, or on clothing.
 Use only with adequate ventilation/personal protection.
-Avoid breathing vapors, mist or gas.
 Wash thoroughly after handling.

-PROTECTION AND HYGIENE MEASURES: Handle in accordance with good industrial hygiene and safety practice.
+PROTECTION AND HYGIENE MEASURES : Handle in accordance with good industrial hygiene and safety practice.
 Wash hands before breaks and at the end of workday.
 When using, do not eat, drink or smoke.